robertoperuzzo/docker4drupal8/README.md

 Docker4Drupal8 is a set of docker containers optimized for Drupal8.
 Use docker-compose.yml file from this repository to spin up local environment on Linux, Mac OS X and Windows.

-This configuration is based on [docker4drupal](https://github.com/wodby/docker4drupal).
+This configuration is based on [docker4drupal](https://github.com/wodby/docker4drupal) repository.
+For more information read [getting started](http://docs.docker4drupal.org/en/latest/).